Decision-Oriented Dialogue for Human-AI Collaboration: Evaluation

 \subsection{Prompted Self-Play}

-Even agents that perform well in self-play may not perform well in collaboration with humans~\citep{carroll2019overcooked}.
-This disparity exists because humans often use different and more diverse strategies than artificial agents, particularly if agent strategies arise from explicit optimization of an objective.

-To bridge this gap, we propose a new mode of automatic evaluation known as \textit{prompted self-play} (PSP), in which dialogues are initialized with the prefix of a human-human dialogue and then continued by the model.
-Given a human-human dialogue from our dataset, we test how models perform if they are provided with 50\% of the dialogue, 75\% of the dialogue, and everything except the final proposal, and then complete the rest of the dialogue via self-play.
-PSP tests additional capabilities beyond self-play: in PSP, the dialogue history contains information that the human-human pair has talked about already, making it easier to find good solutions \emph{if} models are able to understand and reason over the information to make a proposal.
-Additionally, models should do some degree of belief modeling about what the human being simulated knows to communicate efficiently; for example, models ought to avoid asking about information already implied by previous utterances.
+As a more nuanced proxy for human evaluation, we also propose a new mode of automatic evaluation, \textit{prompted self-play} (PSP), in which a given prefix of a human-human dialogue is completed with model-model play.
+PSP provides a more fine-grained picture of model capabilities by providing models with a human dialogue that is already ``on-track,'' containing information that the human-human pair has talked about already.
+This makes it easier to find good solutions \emph{if} models are able to understand and reason over that information to make a proposal.
+Additionally, to decide how to proceed from the prefix, models should be able to reason over what commitments were established or what information is known by the other agent.
+For example, models ought to avoid asking about information already implied by previous utterances---which, in PSP, include real human utterances.
 Finally, prompting in this way encourages models to complete dialogues ``in the style'' of the human-human pair in the prefix.
-As a result, PSP both tests whether models can flexibly continue dialogues demonstrating different strategies (e.g. with one agent taking most of the initiative), and whether assistants can collaborate with a diverse range of humans, similar to population play and fictitious self-play evaluation~\citep{doi:10.1126/science.aau6249, NEURIPS2021_797134c3}.
+As a result, PSP can test whether models flexibly collaborate with a diverse range of humans, perhaps adopting different collaboration styles (e.g. with one agent taking most of the initiative), similar to population play and fictitious self-play evaluation~\citep{doi:10.1126/science.aau6249, NEURIPS2021_797134c3}.